 The best results are achieved by companies that …

-- Deploy talented individuals to projects and teams based on the skills required.
+Deploy talented individuals to projects and teams based on the skills required.

-- Have HR Teams specifically to ensure positive employee experiences.
+Have HR Teams specifically to ensure positive employee experiences.

-- Employ HR Teams who have the time to work strategically.
+Employ HR Teams who have the time to work strategically.

 So, the secret recipe for a successful talent management strategy is to be agile, positive, and strategic:

-How do you quickly assign talented individuals to strategically prioritized projects?
+How do you quickly assign talented individuals to strategically prioritised projects?
 You do it by making talent management a managerial task.
 Make sure you have management backing at the highest level.
 This way, all managers are kept in the loop on your strategy.